RescueSocial/Guide_Cases_Domestic_Abuse/README.md

 Whether it’s through text or other forms of regular communication, the victim can create a communication channel through which any interference by the abuser would seem abnormal.
 When an abuser attempts to impersonate the victim or give reasons for their absence in the public, the best way to see past any possible deception is to understand the victim’s regular schedule.
 When there is a habit - such as texting a friend - which the victim abruptly stops, this signals abnormality rather than a falling out amongst two people.

 ### Authors/Source:
 A University Student helped create a Guide mainly for legal cases and the different layers of understanding abuse, creating successful cases, witnesses, data analysis, correlations, and more.
+They did this mostly independly upon studying terms and situations.

 We focused on created a Guide for Cases (including legal and criminal).
 <br>It's 56 pages.
 "Exhibits" could also be described, but the guide is great for giving out to victims and to law firms themselves.